mw0/Mlib/README.md

 ### `plotConfusionMatrix()`

-Makes pretty plots of confusion matrix data.

-Especially nice: has counts, recall and precision variants.
+Makes pretty plots of confusion matrix data, and has count (default), recall and precision variants.

-When `type == 'recall'`, normalization across predicted values ensures that diagonal elements represent recall for each class.
+For `type == 'recall'`, normalization across predicted values ensures that diagonal elements represent recall for each class.
-When `type == 'precision'` normalizes across actual values ensures that diagonal elements represent class precisions.
+For `type == 'precision'` normalization across actual values ensures that diagonal elements represent class precisions.
 (For recall and precision, max values are 1.0.)

 ![](plotHelpers/ConfusionMatrixCombined5x5Example.png)